Business owners, influencers, and educators finally have the ability to make their own course and generate revenue.

-Will these features be worth the monthly or annual costs?
+Will these advanced features be worth the monthly or annual costs?
 Keep in mind that Podia and Thinkific both offer bundled pricing, but neither have lifetime access.
 Lets look at the price comparison of Podia vs Thinkific

 Thinkific offers four pricing plans, with an undefined larger size for enterprises that you and I don’t really need to worry about right now.

-- Free: It’s just what it sounds like; free as can be.
+- Free plan: It’s just what it sounds like; free plan as can be.
 There are obviously going to be restrictions, such as not custom domain and customer service support, but it’s a good way to build your course slowly before paying for it monthly.

 - Basic plan: The basic plan starts for $49 per month, you’ll get a custom domain, some enhanced SEO benefits, affiliate benefits, email integration, and so much more.
-This is a good place to start when you have no current expectant students.
+The basic plan is a good place to start when you have no current expectant students.
 Annually, this plan is $39 per month.

-- Pro: For $99 per month, you get advanced customizations, live Zoom lesson integration, and the ability to build a community through forums, assign work, and more.
+- Pro: For $99 per month, you get advanced customization, live Zoom lesson integration, and the ability to build a community through forums, assign work, and more.
 The main reason people choose Pro is for the ability to have multiple course admins for larger sites.
 Annually, this plan is $79 per month.
 Zero transaction fees and unlimited students.

-- Premier: For $499 per month, you get unlimited constant customer support, up to 50 course admins, five site admin accounts, onboarding packages to help you get started, SSOs, and group analysts to help your site be the best it can be.
+- Premier plan: For $499 per month, you get incredible customer service, up to 50 course admins, five site admin accounts, onboarding packages to help you get started, SSOs, and group analysts to help your site be the best it can be.
 The simplified data overview makes it easy to analyze and target your audience.
 This can be done by course instructors or specialized data analysts.
 Annually, this package is $399 per month.
+Zero transaction fees.

 In price package comparison of Podia vs Thinkific, Podia has two very simple, linear pricing structures with no frills.
-There’s no free option like Thinkific has, but you can access a free trial for the time being and there are 8% transaction fees.
+There’s a free plan option like Thinkific has, access to a free trial for the time being and there are 8% transaction fees.
 The inclusion of a free plan would be great for individuals.

-- Mover Package: Mover plan is a paid plan for $39 per month, you get access to your own website, digital downloads, online courses, email marketing, webinars, and messaging.
-The only problem is you cannot make memberships at this price.
+- Mover Package: Mover plan is a paid plan for $39 per month, you get access to your own website, digital downloads, online courses, email marketing features, webinars, and messaging.
+The only problem with the mover plan is you cannot make memberships at this price.
 Pay annually, and you’ll save $78 on the mover plan.
 The digital downloads allow downloading all your content if needed.
 Zero transaction fees.

 - Shaker Package: The Shaker Package is another paid plan (premier plan) that includes everything previously mentioned in the Mover Package, but with the addition of memberships, third-party coding, integration of third party apps, a blog, Zoom integration, offsite buying buttons, affiliate marketing solutions, and more.
 The package starts from $89/month.
 You’ll be able to save $158 in total when you pay annually.
 Zero transaction fees.
 The affiliate program increases the chances of selling the course.

 Thinkific includes templates that have a known marketing advantage to others.
 They allow you to open up your site and display your content in ways that plenty of others find attractive and easy to navigate.